-Travelers who, upon entry into the state, provide written confirmation from a state-approved COVID-19 testing facility of a negative test result from a test administered to the traveler within 72 hours from the final leg of departure, will be able to bypass Hawaii’s mandatory quarantine order.
+Travelers who, upon entry into the state, provide written confirmation from a state-approved COVID-19 testing facility of a negative test result, received prior to departure, from a test administered to the traveler within 72 hours from the final leg of departure, will be able to bypass Hawaii’s mandatory quarantine order.

 To reiterate, this test result must be confirmed prior to arrival in Hawaii, and the visitor must present evidence of this test upon arrival.
 According to the Lt.
 Governor, more testing options may become available.
 See our traveler FAQ section below for more information.